 • Your sleep environment is important.
-Make your bedroom into a sleep-inducing environment.
+Make your bedroom into a sleep inducing environment.
 A dark and cool room around 70 degrees will encourage sleep.

 • Even small lights can affect your ability to fall asleep and can disrupt your sleep cycles.
-Avoid having light from clocks or cellphones interfere with your sleepiness.
-Set your alarm and turn it away.
+Avoid light from clocks or cellphones.